Different Sawing Techniques & Methods

 Wall saws fit a circular diamond blade onto a track-mounted platform to hydraulically or electrically guide the blade in a straight, vertical or horizontal line.
 The benefits of this method is that you receive a precise result in comparison with handheld circular saws, such as the wire saw.

 Floor sawing is the most commonly used diamond cutting method.
 A floor saw features a diamond blade attached to the base of a trolley-like piece of apparatus.
 The apparatus is operated by a single person, pushing the machine along and thereby cutting into the floor as they go.
 Floor sawing is effective on a variety of surfaces, and is commonly seen being used on tarmac roads or concrete pavements.

 Wet cutting uses water or other liquids to assist in the process of cutting.
 Wet sawing is beneficial when cutting through concrete, as the moisture reduces the amount of dust released from the cutting process.

 Dry cutting is the name given to the process of cutting without the assistance of any liquids.
-Dry cutting is much less messier than wet cutting, and is better suited to handling precise cuts and detailings.
+Dry cutting is much less messier than wet cutting, and is better suited to handling precise cuts and detailing.
 Dry sawing is recommended only for short-scale usage though, as the lack of moisture can cause the blade to overheat.

-Concrete Drilling services are proficient in the application of all these sawing methods.
+Concrete Drilling Services Ltd are proficient in the application of all these sawing methods.
 We offer all the sawing methods mentioned in this article, as well as additional demolition services.
 We use only the newest and most advanced equipment, and operate in a professional and safe manner to ensure we obtain the best results.